vertueux/3DSpace/README.md

 It is a good template to use to create your own 3D XNA / Monogame game.
 It is using the [Monogame framework](https://www.monogame.net/) & the [Visual Studio Community IDE](https://visualstudio.microsoft.com/fr/downloads).

 ## How to move
 Note that you can always adapt the keys to your needs.
-To modify the main keys (AZERTY to QWERTY) in Unity, go to `Camera.cs`, go down to the line `101`, and from that you can modify the keys to the one prefered *(Example: `Keys.Z` to `Keys.W`)*.
+To modify the main keys (AZERTY to QWERTY), go to `Camera.cs`, go down to the line `101`, and from that you can modify the keys to the one prefered *(Example: `Keys.Z` to `Keys.W`)*.
 |Keyboard & Mouse keys      | Action                |
 |---------------------------|-----------------------|
 | `Z`                       | Move forward          |